davidhiskett/awalsh/_posts/2025-10-28-admin-dashboard.md

 ---

 ## An outdated B2B dashboard with a confusing layout was an under-used asset
-The admin dashboard at Yaspa is a crucial B2B communication tool, documenting data on open banking transactions.
+The merchant dashboard at Yaspa is a crucial B2B communication tool, documenting data on open banking transactions.
 Originally a developer-built area, with only a few UX patterns in mind, it was in much need of a refresh.

 Team:
 Myself leading design, one product manager, one business analyst, one data scientist, three front end developers and two testers.